100 Journal prompts for women to Awaken Your Creativity

 The Struggle to Reconnect with Your Creative Self by using journal prompts for women

-The problem is that creativity does not simply vanish.
+The problem is that Creativity does not simply vanish.
 It remains there, just waiting to be used.
-But you have to make room for it in order to achieve that.
-You must change your perspective and resume prioritizing your creative endeavors.
+But you have to make room for it to achieve that.
+You must change your perspective and resume prioritising your creative endeavours.

 Don’t worry if you feel overloaded or blocked.
 You’re not by yourself.
 The good news is that with a few easy, regular measures, you can re-establish your creative life.

-Journal Prompts for Women in their 30’s to Awaken Creativity
+Journal Prompts for Women in Their 30s to Awaken Creativity.

 1. What do I love doing, and when was the last time I did it?